Search

 Convolutional Neural Network (CNN)

 A CNN is a framework developed using machine learning concepts.
-CNNs are able to learn and train from data on their own without the need for human intervention.
+CNNs can learn and train from data on their own without the need for human intervention.

-In fact, there is only some pre-processing needed when using CNNs.
-They develop and adapt their own image filters, which have to be carefully coded for most algorithms and models.
-CNN frameworks have a set of layers that perform particular functions to enable the CNN to perform these functions.
+There is only some pre-processing needed when using CNNs.
+They develop and adapt their image filters, which have to be carefully coded for most algorithms and models.
+CNN frameworks have a set of layers that perform particular functions to enable CNN to perform these functions.

 Concept of a neural network